cronical/claim-bridge/README.md

 1. Remove `MedicalClaimSummary.csv` from the Downloads folder.
 So that browser does not add `(1)`.

 2. Inspect the file `last_processed`.
 It should hold the data of the latest processing date from the last time the prepare.py ran.
-Use this to select the filter in step 3.
+If it seems right, proceed, otherwise change it.
+This will be used to filter the downloaded items.

 3. Download from he UHG claims portal.
 Got to the Claims and Accounts -> Claims.
 Use the ability to create a filtered set of claims.
 It will be named: `MedicalClaimSummary.csv`.

-   1. To select only certain dates it is probably better to filter on the website by date.
-Note - the download bottom is at the bottom of the claims page.
+   1. To select only certain dates it filter on the website by date (its the service date)
+   2. Note - the download bottom is at the bottom of the claims page.
-   2. Note, if you edit the file with Excel - watch out so the claim numbers don't get represented as exponential notation as excel saves them that way.
-To select only certain dates it is probably better to filter on the website by date.
-Note - the download bottom is at the bottom of the claims page.
+   3. Don't edit the file with Excel - the claim numbers get represented as exponential notation as excel saves them that way.

 4. Display the list of providers downloaded with